 Soft City and Unseen Works

 Hariton Pushwagner’s visionary epic Soft City (1969–75) is one of the greatest works of the Norwegian avant-garde, both a mesmerising visual experiment and a panoramic satire on a modern society devoted to bureaucracy, conformity, consumerism, fascism and war.
 Rooted in Pushwagner’s collaboration with the writer Axel Jensen, Soft City was unprecedented at the time of its creation.
 Pushwagner’s injection of Dostoevsky, Kafka, Joyce, Warhol, Gysin, Piero della Francesca, Dadaism and anti-psychiatry into the comic art format anticipated the rise of the graphic novel a decade later, and Soft City is now counted as a masterpiece of the genre.
 The exhibition The Machine Is Calling: Soft City and Unseen Works presents – for the first time in Oslo – all 154 original drawings for Soft City.
-Also on show will be some of Pushwagner’s newest paintings and prints, and recently rediscovered drawings made in London during the 1970s, none of which have been exhibited before.
+Also on show will be some of Pushwagner’s newest prints, and recently rediscovered drawings made in London during the 1970s, none of which have been exhibited before.
 The exhibition is accompanied by a new publication, Hariton Pushwagner – A Warning To Society, which includes an extended interview with the artist.
 The Machine Is Calling has been planned and conceived in collaboration with Pushwagner; we had hoped to celebrate the opening along with his 78th birthday.
 RIP Push, we wish you were here.